orbs-network/orbs-ethereum-contracts-v1/rewards-distribution/ethereum/client/README.md

 * Distribute after batches has been set up

 In order to use it, you will first need to
-* Have the address of a deployed `OrbsRewardsDistribution` contract
+* Have the address of a deployed `OrbsRewardsDistribution` contract.
+The mainnet address is [0xb2969e54668394bca9b8af61bc39b92754b7a7a0](https://etherscan.io/address/0xb2969e54668394bca9b8af61bc39b92754b7a7a0)
 * Have a csv file with the distribution details
 * Have the distribution event name
-* Run npm install, have truffle config up to date and relevant to your system
+* Create a new wallet (mnemonic) for executing the batches
+  * Do that in myCrypto, create new wallet with mnemonic, and **use the first address of that new wallet**.
+* Run `npm install` at the `rewards-distribution/ethereum` root.
+This will set up truffle for you (but you still need to configure it)
+* Ensure that the `truffle-config.js` is configured:
+  * The gas price at the `networks: mainnet:` part should be relevant for immediate execution of the transactions, check gas prices first.
-* Ensure that the `truffle-config` is configured and that all environment variables are valid (ethereum url, mnemonic and so on)
+* Ensure that all environment variables are valid:
+  * `MAINNET_SECRET` for a mnemonic for the wallet to be used for batch distribution, the first address of that wallet will be used.
-* We recommend using infura for the ethereum url
+  * `MAINNET_URL` for a valid ethereum endpoint (infura is okay)
-* **Check the gas prices and adjust it in the truffle config**
+  * To set up the varilables, run:
+    * `export MAINNET_SECRET="a b c ..."` - replace a b c ... with the mnemonic
+    * `export MAINNET_URL=https://[ethereum_node_address]` - replace [ethereum_node_address] with the url you got from infura
-* Working in batches of 50, a full batch will cost ~1.1M gas
+* Working in batches of 50, a full batch will cost ~1.1M gas - at 5 gwei this will be about 0.3 ETH for 30-35 batches of 50 size (or 1500-1700 address to distribute to)
 * When registering the batches use a very high gas limit of 1.5M gas
-* Create a new wallet (mnemonic) for executing the batches, ensure that the addressing scheme matches the address where the ether was sent to.
-Update the new mnemonic information in the truffle config.

 ## Creating the batches
 To begin working, in a terminal, navigate to the root of truffle project under `rewards-distribution/ethereum` You will need to then execute the batch generation script:
 ```$bash
-./node_modules/.bin/truffle exec client/getBatchHahses.js  [csv filename] [number of payments per batch] --network ropsten/mainnet/development
+./node_modules/.bin/truffle exec client/getBatchHahses.js  [csv filename] [number of payments per batch] --network mainnet
 ```

 * We usually use 50 as number of payments per batch

-The CSV filename should have two columns:
-The result will be output of this kind:
+The CSV filename should have two columns: address, total_rewards The result will be output of this kind:
 ```
 ➜  ethereum git:(rewards-distribution) ✗ truffle exec client/getBatchHahses.js  ~/Downloads/distribution-1-27.csv 50